openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 2. Select 'Create Placement'
 3. Configure the label and description.
 4. Configure the handle (this cannot change after the placement is created).
-  * Set 'Availability' to 'Yes'
+5. Set 'Availability' to 'Yes'
-  * Set 'Type' to 'Course content tool', and then select 'Allows Deep Linking'
+6. Set 'Type' to 'Course content tool', and then select 'Supports deep linking'
-  * Set the 'Tool Provider URL' to 'http://your.oE.domain.xyz/demo/blackboardltisignon.do'
+7. Under 'Tool Provider Information', set the 'Tool Provider URL' to 'http://your.oE.domain.xyz/demo/blackboardltisignon.do'
+8. Configure the 'Tool Provider Key' and 'Tool Provider Secret' with the values you configured in the `oEQ LTI Consumer`.
-5. Configure the 'Tool Provider Custom Parameters' with:
+8. Configure the 'Tool Provider Custom Parameters' with:
 ```properties
 bb_user_login_id=@X@user.id@X@
 bb_user_id=@X@user.batch_uid@X@"